 Physicians, nurses, pharmacists, and other health care workers who have easy access to prescriptions on the job may be at risk for prescription drug abuse.

-The truth is, there is no typical drug abuser.
+The truth is, anyone can develop a substance use disorder.
 Among the old and young, prescription abuse is on the rise in America.
 The best way to prevent addiction and death is to take prescription medications responsibly.

-U.S. Substance Abuse and Mental Health Services Administration, news release, July 15, 2010
+U.S. Substance Abuse and Mental Health Services Administration, news release\

 Stimulants.
 National Drug Rehab Referral Alliance.